S--Minecraft/Twgitter2/README.md

 ## dependencies
 nw
--  for making exe file from node
+-  for making gui from node

 node-java-maven
 -  for using maven with node

 gulp
 -  for compiling node
+ + gulp-plumber
+  - for doing better with gulp watch task
  + gulp-coffee
  + gulp-sass
  + gulp-haml
   - for compiling coffeescript/sass/haml
+ + gulp-shell
+  - for compilling java

 coffee-script
 -  for executing gulp